Architecture of Fremantle Prison: Women's Prison

 The north-western complex was originally a service area with a cookhouse, bakehouse and laundry, built in the 1850s.
 A place for women prisoners was needed following the closure of Perth Gaol and the transfer of prisoners to Fremantle.
-The buildings were converted to a prison, and a wall built around them, creating Western Australia's first separate prison for women – a gaol within a gaol.
+The buildings were converted to a prison, and a wall built around them, creating Western Australia's first separate prison for women – a jail within a jail.
 Population and crime growth led to them being extended in the 1890s and 1910s.
 The single storey limestone building, also known as the female division, has a distinctive monitor roof and an upper storey addition to part of the eastern range in red brick.
 The construction of Bandyup Women's Prison saw Fremantle's Women's Prison close in 1970.
 The space was used for education and assessment until the main prison's closure in 1991, and has since been adapted for TAFE use as a visual arts facility.